 Today is the International Day of Zero Tolerance on Female Genital Mutilation (FGM).

-The practice is widely recognized as a violation of human rights and is illegal in many countries.
+The practice is widely recognised as a violation of human rights and is illegal in many countries.
 Yet more than 125 million women have experienced FGM worldwide, and 3 million girls are estimated to be at risk of the procedure every year.

 While the majority of girls undergoing FGM are in Africa, the Middle East and Asia, a significant number of girls in immigrant communities in Europe and America are also at risk.